upper/db/db/README.md

 ### Database methods.

-The ``db.Database`` interface exposes the very same methods for all databases.
+The ``Database`` interface exposes the very same methods for all databases.

     // Database methods.
     type Database interface {